MoCeDev/FrisbeeRegister/README.md

 You can Read all your data from database, or look for specific data.
 You can update your disc data, if you misstyped information in columns.
 You can also delete your disc from the database.
-And turn off program with "5" in userinterface.